franckalbinet/iot-uaa-isoc/labs/lora-sensing-final-project.md

 Get the Raspberry Pi IP address: `hostname -I` for instance 192.168.1.101

-Open your browser, you should be able to get data dumped by the LoRa Gateway by writing this URL `http://192.168.1.101:5000/gateway/api`
+Open your browser, you should be able to get data dumped by the LoRa Gateway by writing this URL `http://192.168.1.101:5000/gateway/api` (you might need to update the IP address).

 ```python